AlexisData/Indeed_Beautiful/README.md

 ## Roadmap

-In the future, this script will be improved, in particular with :
+In the future, this script will be improved, by :
 - importing and storing the retrieved data in a database;
-- automation of the script execution
+- automating the execution of the script

 ## Authors